Yunnan active holidays: Cycling and Hiking - Explore and discover the Yunnan Province the active wayMap

 You walk from Qiaotou to Yacha village.
 The walking time is about 5 to 6 hours.

 The path first climbs steadily while it follows the hillside in a north-eastern direction into the gorge.
 The further you walk into the gorge, the more impressive the landscape gets.
-After two hours you reach Nuoyu Village where we stop for lunch at the Naxi Family Guesthouse.
+After two hours you reach Nuoyu Village where we stop for lunch.

 After that you face the “28 bends”, the steepest and toughest part of the trek.
 From the top one has spectacular view of the Tiger Leaping Gorge and the “5 Fingers” of the Jade Dragon Snow Mountain.